Here’s a little story about long term goals. Imagine this…

 Having a long term vision still allows you to envision a brighter future, it still gives you a direction to head in, but it doesn’t force you down one specific road like long term goals do.

 Instead, it gives you the flexibility you need to adjust course when things change.

 Then with your long term vision in mind, you can set a series of short and medium term goals to guide you along the way.

 At this point, your question should no longer be how to achieve long term goals, but instead how to achieve your long term vision.

 Well, now that you recognize the importance of a long term vision and how your short and medium term goals relate to it, you can go about setting effective goals for yourself.
 There are a lot of resources to do just that.

-- Guide to productivity
+- My guide to productivity

 - Productivity hacks

 - Time management tips

 Moving forward with long term goals… or should I say long term vision